UPDATED: Sep 23, 2020

 You can bundle a home insurance policy with your car insurance for a discounted rate on both.
 That doesn’t just apply to a single-family homeowners policy, but also to renters or condo owners’ policies.

-State Farm will also give you a discount on your auto insurance if you have a life insurance policy in force.
+The company will also give you a discount on your State Farm auto insurance if you have a life insurance policy in force.

 Types of Auto Insurance Coverage